tefkah/thesis-writing/Literature Notes/Shech (2019) - Infinitesimal idealization, easy road nominalism, and fractional quantum statistics.md

 keywords: Anyons, Approximation, Easy road nominalism, Fractional quantum statistics, Idealization, Indispensability argument, Mathematical explanation, anyons, explanation, idealization
 ---

-# Infinitesimal idealization, easy road nominalism, and fractional quantum statistics
+# Shech (2019) - Infinitesimal idealization, easy road nominalism, and fractional quantum statistics

 > [!abstract]
 > It has been recently debated whether there exists a so-called “easy road” to nominalism.
 In this essay, I attempt to fill a lacuna in the debate by making a connection with the literature on infinite and infinitesimal idealization in science through an example from mathematical physics that has been largely ignored by philosophers.
 Specifically, by appealing to John Norton’s distinction between idealization and approximation, I argue that the phenomena of fractional quantum statistics bears negatively on Mary Leng’s proposed path to easy road nominalism, thereby partially defending Mark Colyvan’s claim that there is no easy road to nominalism.